Michael Bille (1680–1756): Flag rank

 The following year (1726), he sailed with eight ships-of-the-line and four frigates, again flying his flag in Nordstiernen, under sealed orders.
 Many of the fleet were in poor condition, dilapidated and leaky.
 Together with a similar sized British squadron they instituted a blockade of the Russian fleet in Reval (modern day Tallinn).
 One of his ships, HDMS Ebenetzer sprang a leak and was sent home with the frigate Søridderen, whilst his former command HDMS Beskiermeren ran aground at the approaches to Reval and was rescued only by the timely attention of the English admiral.
 The blockade of Reval began on 7 July 1726 until the approach of winter demanded withdrawal.
 October storms ravaged the fleet and separated many of the ships from each other.
 When they reached Danzig for repairs before sailing on to Copenhagen there was much sickness aboard (scurvy and pneumonias).
 The investigations by the Danish Admiralty into all the accidents and poor management of the 1726 campaign were to reverberate for the next three years.

-From 1729-35, he was head of the naval shipyard at Holmen.
+From 1729 to 1735, he was head of the naval shipyard at Holmen.
 It was after this period that the head of the Danish navy, Count F Danneskjold-Samsøe instituted the court martial process against fabrikmester Knud Benstrup in relation to the building of HDMS Christianus Sixtus, during which Bille was found to have been negligent in the performance of his duties and lost the confidence of the Danish King, Christian VI.
 In consideration of Bille's previous good service, court martial proceedings were not called for against him, but the monarch took a strong interest in the case and, in 1737, had Bille retired from the service with the rank and pension of Vice Admiral.